Engineering a Future: Passing the Fundamentals of Engineering Exam

-Liam Dimick, a student trainee with the U.S. Army Corps of Engineers, Buffalo District, has taken a step toward his goal of becoming a licensed professional engineer by passing the Fundamentals of Engineering exam, Buffalo, New York.
-(Courtesy photo)
+(BUFFALO, N.Y.)
+July 15, 2025 – Liam Dimick, a student trainee with the U.S. Army Corps of Engineers, Buffalo District, has taken a significant step toward his goal of becoming a licensed professional engineer by passing the Fundamentals of Engineering exam.

+The 6-hour, 110 question exam has been administered by the National Council of Examiners for Engineering and Surveying since 1965.

+Currently studying environmental engineering at the University at Buffalo, Dimick balances his academic work with hands on experience at the district.
+He recently served as a quality assurance representative on the Seaway project, part of the Formerly Utilized Sites Remedial Action Program, and currently supports construction administration tasks on the Harshaw FUSRAP project.

 |Date Taken: